lvgl/lv_port_pc_visual_studio/README.md

 ```
 git pull
 git submodule update --init --recursive
 ```

-The instructions above are for the case where you have cloned the main lvgl copy of this repository.
-If you have chosen to create your own fork then updating from upstream will require a different procedure and is more involved.
+If you have chosen to create your own fork then updating your fork from upstream will require a different procedure that is more involved.

 ## How To Build & Run